ryanknauer/CPSC448/YoutubeExtension/README.md

 With the face detection giving a bounding box for the face itself, I was able to grab the image of the face alone in order to perform an [Emotion Recognition function](https://github.com/ryanknauer/CPSC448/blob/6d8590f970eb55345c6eb4c7e3eb5426009df0e5/YoutubeExtension/recognition.js#L66) .
 While there was much less sources for Emotion Recognition, I found another open source project called [FrontEnd-EmotionDetection](https://github.com/kevinisbest/FrontEnd-EmotionDetection) with a pre-trained model for TensorFlow.js.
 Once the emotion detection was working, I then added an overlay of an emoji in the top left corner indicating the emotion of the recognized face as seen below:

 ![](https://github.com/ryanknauer/CPSC448/blob/master/Images/Screen%20Shot%202019-05-27%20at%205.26.56%20PM.png)

+One of the limitations of the Chrome Extension system is that all application files are stored in a seperate context than that of the actual web page.
+This is a problem because every time a page our extension is run on a youtube video, it needs to pull the FER model from the application context into the actual webpage.
+A potential solution for this would be to send the image to the app context to apply the emotion recognition weights, then send the returned prediction back to the webpage.

 ### 5. Tuning